 That series of verses in Leviticus just forms a little bit of a foundation.

 Go now to Exodus 40.
-We're dealing with a sin very interesting here
+We are dealing with a sin very interesting here.

-Exodus 40:17 And it came to pass in the first month in the second year, on the first day of the month, that the tabernacle was reared up.
+Exodus 40:17 And it came to pass in the first month in the second year, on the first day of the month, that the tabernacle was raised up.

 Here they are, just entering into the second year.
 They have thirty-nine more years to go in the wilderness.

-Exodus 40:33-34 And he [Moses] reared up the court round about the tabernacle and the altar, and set up the hanging of the court gate.
+Exodus 40:33-34 And he [Moses] raised up the court all around the tabernacle and the altar, and hung up the screen of the court gate.
 So Moses finished the work.
-Then a cloud covered the tent of the congregation, and the glory of the LORD filled the tabernacle.
+Then the cloud covered the tabernacle of meeting, and the glory of the LORD filled the tabernacle.

-Exodus 40:38 For the cloud of the LORD was upon the tabernacle by day, and fire was on it by night, in the sight of all the house of Israel, through all their journeys.
+Exodus 40:38 For the cloud of the LORD was above the tabernacle by day, and fire was over it by night, in the sight of all the house of Israel, throughout all their journeys.

 The implication of all this is that God was right there in their midst in the camp.
 The book of Leviticus follows right on the heels of what happened right here.
 In Leviticus, chapters 1 through 7:37 give the sacrifices and offerings that had to be made.

-Leviticus 7:37 This is the law of the burnt offering, of the meal offering, and of the sin offering, and of the trespass offering, and of the consecrations, and of the sacrifice of the peace offerings.
+Leviticus 7:37 This is the law of the burnt offering, the grain offering, the sin offering, of the trespass offering, the consecrations, and the sacrifice of the peace offering.

 In Leviticus 8 we have the consecration of Aaron and the priesthood.
 Do you see what is going on?
 Everything is being put in order so that the Israelites could worship God in the wilderness according to His directions.
 The details that God gives are very specific and very expressive.